-Adam keeps 24-7 Prayer talking to the world as Head of Communications.
+Adam is the Operations Director for 24-7 Prayer.
 Adam got caught up in the 24-7 movement after spending a year studying with a church in California.
-He lives in Guildford (UK) where he serves as part of the leadership of Emmaus Rd Community Church
+He lives in Guildford (UK) where he serves as part of the leadership of Emmaus Rd Community Church.

-Brian is the International Justice Director and Director of 24-7 in Great Britain.
-Brian took on the roles after spending 8 years heading up 24-7’s mission work in Ibiza.
+Brian is 24-7 Prayer's International Prayer Director, and also headed up 24-7’s mission work in Ibiza for 8 years.
 Brian is also the author of ‘Gatecrashing’ and lives in Norfolk (UK) with his wife Tracy and their two sons.

 Ian has been a missionary, Bible smuggler, TV salesman, church leader, youth worker and founder of the Matrix charity.
 Currently he is European Director of 24-7 Prayer and chaplain to Woking Football Club.